 In the arena of Immigration Law I have consulted for Educators For Fair Consideration (E4FC), The Stanford Law School Immigrant Rights Clinic, Immigrant Legal Research Center (ILRC) and others primarily around the intersect of DACA and allegations of gang affiliation but also asylum for those of Mexican and Central-American residency at risk of victimization should they be returned.

-Besides my work as a Gang Expert in areas of Criminal and Immigration Law, I am also an active leader in the areas of community-based violence prevention.
-For more information or resources in challenging violence or the roots of it from a community perspective I invite you to visit HOMIEforLife.org (Helping Others Move In Excellence).
+Besides my work as a Gang Expert in areas of Criminal and Immigration Law, I am also an active leader in the areas of community-based violence prevention, gang intervention and services for both incarcerated and formerly incarcerated people.